google/skia/site/user/api/SkMatrix_Reference.md

 SkScalar getTranslateY() const
 </pre>

-Returns translation contributing to y output.
+Returns vertical translation.Returns translation contributing to y output.
 With <a href="#SkMatrix_mapPoints">mapPoints</a>, moves <a href="#Point">Points</a> along the y-axis.

 ### Return Value